Skip to content

 Journalists face dire threats at the hands of the Taliban — and the future of Afghan media freedom looks grim.

-Opinion afghanistan, first amendment, human rights, international law, journalists, kabul, media freedom, press, press freedom, taliban, united nations
+South Asia afghanistan, first amendment, human rights, international law, journalists, kabul, media freedom, Opinion, press, press freedom, taliban, united nations

 Ukraine battles a humanitarian crisis on two fronts — the Donbass conflict and COVID-19